hyd111111/hyd111111.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD student in statistics at [Machine Learning group](https://www.cwi.nl/en/groups/machine-learning/), [Centrum Wiskunde & Informatica (CWI)](https://www.cwi.nl/en/) (the national research institute for mathematics and computer science in the Netherlands), under the guidance of [Prof. Peter Grünwald](https://safestatistics.com/).
+I am a Postdoctoral Fellow at the Department of Statistics, [the Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html), where I work with [Dr. Kin Wai Chan](https://sites.google.com/site/kwchankeith/home).
+Before that, I was a PhD student in statistics at [Centrum Wiskunde & Informatica (CWI)](https://www.cwi.nl/en/) (the national research institute for mathematics and computer science in the Netherlands) and obtained my Ph.D. at Leiden University, under the guidance of [Prof. Peter Grünwald](https://safestatistics.com/).

 My research interests include Safe, Anytime-Valid (Sequential) Test (Specifically e-value, e-process etc.) and Information Theory with a focus on Minimum Description Length (MDL).
 I am also interested in foundational problems in Machine Learning.